abjer/sds/src/content/post/install.md

 - Install Anaconda for Windows by [following these steps](https://docs.continuum.io/anaconda/install-windows) or [watch this video](https://www.youtube.com/watch?v=Vt6loGK9Adc)
 - Install Anaconda for Mac by [following these steps](https://docs.continuum.io/anaconda/install-macos.html#macos-graphical-install) or [watch this video](https://www.youtube.com/watch?v=OOFONKvaz0A)

-Since the vast majority of our coding will be in the R language, we will use an integrated development environment ([IDE](http://en.wikipedia.org/wiki/Integrated_development_environment)).
+Since the vast majority of our coding will be in the Python language, we will use an integrated development environment ([IDE](http://en.wikipedia.org/wiki/Integrated_development_environment)).
 IDEs integrate text editing, syntax highlighting, and version control, simplifying the coding process.
 These packages are automatically included in Anaconda [Jupyter Notebook](http://jupyter.org).
 It's free and modern, and if you're new to Python this will make it much easier to get started.
 All Python coding in this course will be done in Jupyter Notebook.

-#### Welcome to open source
-To know basic python is powerful in itself, but the great potentials lie in the huge community of developers and researchers contributing to a shared pool of software packages.
-A programming language is as powerful as the community that surrounds it.
-Especially in the field of machine learning, the python community is leading the way, allowing you to share code with top researchers from the field and industry, among others Google's top engineering teams.
-Tapping into these vast resources is made easy by the Conda distribution and the pip package manager:
-Just open your command-line and type the following:
-`conda install [name of package]` or if conda does not support it directly use the more generic package manager:
-`pip install [name of package]`
-#### Using Jypyter notebook

-The [Jupyter Notebook App](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#notebook-app) can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (only Windows) or by typing the following either in a terminal (on Mac/Linux) or cmd (on Windows).

-`jupyter notebook`

-This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.

-#### Checking insallation
+#### Verifying the installation

-After installation of Python please to run it by entering cmd or terminal and `python` - this will start Python.
-Once started please try the following two commands to check its working.
+After installation of Python please to execute a number of commands in the shell.
+You open the shell by entering cmd prompt (Windows) or terminal (Linux/Mac).
+Note in Windows you may have to open the Anaconda Prompt instead of normal `cmd`.
+Once the shell is open type `python` - this will start Python.
+Once you have Python started please try the following two commands to verify that it's working.

 ```python
 1+2